kevin-bruton/autoinvesting/README.md

 Strategy performance tracking and investing

 ## Setup Platform
-Environment variables must be set in the `.env` file for the corresponding with the corresponding FLASK_APP='back/api.py', MT_FILES_DIR, etc.
+Environment variables must be set in the `.env` file for the corresponding with the corresponding FLASK_APP='back/api.py', MT_DEMO_FILES_DIR, etc.

 Create an autoinvesting MySQL database, adding it's name and credentials to the `.env` file.